jnutterdev/jnutterdev-jekyll/_posts/2021-02-25-drums-in-space.md

 To create the drum machine, I searched around a bit more to find inspiration.
 This is when I stumbled on Tone.js and decided to use that library to play the sounds.
 For the player portion, I used an HTML form for the main structure.
 Then I used checkbox inputs as the drum pattern to play the sounds.
 I used some simple javascript to loop through the inputs and play the sound using the Tone.js library.

 All in all, this was a pretty fun project to get my feet wet, creating something interactive in the browser and working as a group—two things I had yet to do in learning to code.
 In the future, I'm going to try and use Tone.js a bit more.
 I want to create a synthesizer, and this library is perfect.

+> This blog post is part of a series of posts giving some background on a few projects that I've worked on during my courses at [DigitalCrafts](https://www.digitalcrafts.com/).